Bit-Nation/BITNATION-Pangea-mobile/Readme.md

 2. Run `npm run android`
 3. Run `npm run android:log` (requires lnav) to view runtime logs.

+__Desktop client (internal/ community testing pase)__
+The Linux, Windows and Mac desktop client is a different piece of software than the mobile app, currently.
+It's still in early development, worth checking out for comparison.
+You can install it from the [website](http://bitnationapi.azurewebsites.net/downloads/).

 ## Usage

 __Git & best practice__